Cybex Priam Pushchair review

 Latest deals from trusted retailers

 Cybex prides itself on always being one step ahead with its designs, which is evident with the brand’s slogan ‘For tomorrow’s people’ - and the fact you can buy a ski attachment for this particular pushchair!

-With the four-in-one system – which comes complete with a carrycot, a light version of the cot, main seat unit and Cloud-Z car seat – the company has really covered everything you could possibly want.
+With the four-in-one system – which comes complete with a carrycot, the lite cot (a cosy travel attachment for the seat), the main seat unit and a Cloud-Z car seat – the company has really covered everything you could possibly want.